ecwpz91/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ---

 In this step we will mirror the abstraction of a _service_ so that we can inject the Inventory _service_ into various places (like a RESTful resource endpoint) in the future.
 This is the same approach that our monolith uses, so we can re-use this idea again.
-Open up the empty **InventoryResource.java** class in the _com.redhat.coolstore_ package.

-Add this code to it:
+Open up the empty `src/main/java/com/redhat/coolstore/InventoryResource.java` file and add this code to it:

 ~~~java
 package com.redhat.coolstore;